iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 [our extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=Iterative.dvc).

 With this extension, you get a full VS Code-native experimentation platform for your machine learning projects.
-You can control datasets and models, run experiments, view metrics, create plots, and much more.
+Control your datasets and models, run experiments, view metrics, create plots, and much more.
 You can do this all from the comfort of your IDE, without the need for external services or logins.
 The only thing you need is a